AndrewDant/screen-spots/README.md

 sometimes coordinates would be better if relative to the current window, could toggle with a command

-backup spot sets to files or cache
+backup application specific spot sets to files or cache